oxidecomputer/sb2_poc/blog.md

 the factory?
 This turns out to be at [tricky problem](https://interrupt.memfault.com/blog/device-firmware-update-cookbook) where a bug can result in a non functional device.
 To make this problem easier, chip makers like NXP will provide some method to put the chip in a mode to allow for safe modification of flash.
-NXP offers this via its In System Programming (ISP) mode.
+NXP offers this via its In-System Programming (ISP) mode.

 ISP allows a host (typically a general purpose computer) to send commands